tushar-im/fastapi-cloudrun-kit/terraform/README.md

 # Terraform IaC for FastAPI on Cloud Run

-This Terraform setup deploys a containerized FastAPI application to Google Cloud Run, with supporting resources like Firestore, Secret Manager, and an optional Artifact Registry and Cloud Scheduler.
+This Terraform setup deploys a containerized FastAPI application to Google Cloud Run, with supporting resources like Firestore, Secret Manager, and an optional Cloud Scheduler.

 ## Prerequisites

 1.  **Install Tools**:
     *   [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) (version >= 1.13)
     *   [Google Cloud SDK](https://cloud.google.com/sdk/docs/install) (`gcloud`)
-dekh

 2.  **GCP Project**:
     *   Create a new Google Cloud Project or use an existing one.
     *   Ensure **billing is enabled** for your project.